pyodide/micropip/docs/index.rst

-.. micropip documentation master file, created by sphinx-quickstart on Mon Nov 28 19:03:15 2022.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 micropip
 ========

-micropip is a lightweight Python package manager for Pyodide.
+micropip is a lightweight package installer for Pyodide and other projects that use Pyodide.

 Overview
 ----------------